 Projekt Beton is to explore the landscape, where each day of the fieldwork is considered as a continuation of a journey along a highway that appears and disappears.
 It is a search for the image and the movement, in relation to the territory, as a way of traveling and looking.
 In the project, the camera is used as a means of approach (input) to one of the original ideas of the Reichsautobahnen: to show the landscape to the people who traveled through them.
 A transit and, therefore, a landscape that, in the case of the Reichsautobahn Berlin-Königsberg, has been interrupted.

 The project has been taking shape over the years.
 Between 2011 and 2013 the 125 kilometers of the highway, from Szczecin to Barwice, where the constructions were unfinished were registered.
-This first phase of the project concluded with a publication that shows the complete section, currently covered by nature, through photographs taken every 500 meters and a selection of relevant architectural elements.
+This first phase of the project concluded with a photographic-essay that shows the complete section, currently covered by nature, through photographs taken every 500 meters and a selection of relevant architectural elements.